 To determine the failover time of a recovery plan, perform a test failover and then examine the details of the corresponding Site Recovery job.

 To address the RTO requirements for Azure Stack Hub workloads, you should account for recovery of the Azure Stack infrastructure, user VMs, applications, and user data.
-In the context of this reference architecture document, we are interested only in the last two of these components, although we also present considerations regarding the availability of the Modern Backup Storage functionality.
+In the context of this article, we are interested only in the last two of these components, although we also present considerations regarding the availability of the Modern Backup Storage functionality.